edcarp/2020-02-12-edinburgh-dc-social-sciences/feed-back.md

  R data analysis and visualisation (13:00-16:30)

- numbers: 32 places (fully booked), ca 26 on the day, 1-2 participants left early;
+ numbers: 32 places (fully booked), 23 attendees on the day, 1-2 participants left early;
-          had 6 helpers which is a very good ratio
+          had 6 helpers which is a very good ratio.

  issues: surprisingly more trouble with downloading the data again (took ca 10min rather than 1min),
-         then also a bit with write_csv
+         then also a bit with `write_csv`.

  material: got through the lesson, but had to drop spread/gather and serveral exercises,
-           in the end rushed through facets and saving the plot
+           in the end rushed through facets and saving the plot.

- issues with downloading csv (at the start, ca 10m in instread of 1min) and also using write_csv alter helper-participant ratio ca 1 to 4 (good), when all were speaking almost too loud
+ issues with downloading csv (at the start, ca 10m in instead of 1min) and also using `write_csv` alter helper-participant ratio ca 1 to 4 (good), when all were speaking almost too loud

  keep: